ironsheep/P2-vscode-extensions/TASKS.md

 In this new directory create a "tasks.json" file containing the following contents.

 **NOTE** *three OSes are supported by VScode task files: "osx", "linux", and "windows".
-I have mostly mac machines so I use the defult for OSX forms and I provide overrides for "windows" and "linux" forms.*
+I have mostly mac machines so I use the defult for OSX forms and I provide overrides for "windows" and "linux" forms.
+However, in the folloing file I simply explicitly declared all three OSes.*

 Here is a project-specific file for macOS/Windows: **.vscode/tasks.json**